vercel/commerce/packages/sylius/README.md

 NEXT_PUBLIC_SYLIUS_ALLOWED_IMAGE_DOMAIN=127.0.0.1
 ```

-4. With the Sylius server running, start this project using `yarn dev` or `npm run dev`.
+4. With the Sylius server running, start this project using `yarn dev`.

 ### Known Limitations